I must say this chicken stew recipe is a huge hit with my whole family, and that includes my picky eater who hates vegetables.

 - 2 900ml Campbell’s Chicken Broth (or your own homemade stock)

 - 1 pkg Club House Chicken Stew

 - Spanish Onion

 - Chicken Breast

-- In a large stock pot pour in your 2 containers of Campbell's Chicken Broth, your 4 cups of water, the Club Hour Chicken Stew package and whisk until combined and turn the stove onto med-high heat.
+- In a large stock pot pour in your 2 containers of Campbell’s Chicken Broth, your 4 cups of water, the Club House Chicken Stew package, whisk until combined and turn the stove onto med-high heat.

 - Peel and slice your carrots, celery and dice your onion then place them into your pot.
 Once boiling turn heat down to med heat and simmer for one hour.

 - Slice your chicken breasts into small bite size pieces and brown in a frying pan coated with oil.

 - Do not fully cook through, just cook until the outside is no longer pink.
 Then place your chicken in your pot.